2013 LX28

-', is an asteroid, classified as near-Earth object of the Apollo group that is a temporary quasi-satellite of the Earth, the third known Earth quasi-satellite.
+' is an asteroid, classified as a near-Earth object of the Apollo group that is a temporary quasi-satellite of the Earth, the third known Earth quasi-satellite.

 Discovery, orbit and physical properties

 was discovered on 12 June 2013 by the Pan-STARRS survey, and its discovery was announced in a Minor Planets Electronic Circular on 15 June.
 As of September 2014, it has been observed 26 times with a data-arc span of 349 days.
 It is an Apollo asteroid and its semi-major axis (1.0016 AU) is very similar to that of the Earth.
 It has relatively high orbital eccentricity (0.4521) and high orbital inclination (49.9761°).
 With an absolute magnitude of 21.7, it has a diameter in the range 130–300 m (for an assumed albedo range of 0.04–0.20).

 Quasi-satellite dynamical state and orbital evolution

 has been identified as an Earth quasi-satellite following a kidney-shaped retrograde orbit around the Earth.